LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/1-lconf-standard.md

 LCONF uses LCONF-Schema-Definitions to descripe the structure and default content as well as any constraints on the structure and content of a LCONF-Section, above and beyond the basic syntactical constraints imposed by LCONF itself.
-LCONF-Schema-Definitions are valid LCONF syntax.
+*LCONF-Schema-Definitions are valid LCONF syntax* with the exception that LCONF-Schema-Identifier-Lines (which are STRUCTURE_SINGLE_BLOCKs) consists of additional info split by a LCONF_SCHEMA_SEPARATOR (LCONF_VERTICAL_LINE).

 ## 1.1.
 LCONF Preview